 During the last eight years, the institute has witnessed massive developments in all areas ranging from infrastructure, accreditations, increase in programs, faculty and students to linkages; thus changing IBA's physical and academic landscape.
-Prominent among Dr. Ishrat's contributions is overseeing the inception and development of Centres of Excellence such as: Centre for Excellence in Journalism (CEJ), Centre for Business and Economics Research (CBER), Centre for Executive Education, Centre for Entrepreneurship Development (CED) and the Ardeshir Cowasjee Centre for Writing.
+Prominent among Dr. Ishrat's contributions is overseeing the inception and development of Centres of Excellence such as: Centre for Excellence in Islamic Finance (CEIF), Centre for Excellence in Journalism (CEJ), Centre for Business and Economics Research (CBER), Centre for Executive Education, Centre for Entrepreneurship Development (CED) and the Ardeshir Cowasjee Centre for Writing.
 The establishment of Centres of Excellence fulfills a crucial need by servicing both professional communities outside the institution and student, faculty, and staff within.
 They complement the mission of the institution and serve as crucial avenues through which the IBA gives back to the society.

 The recurrent theme of the 50 years of IBA's existence is that business education should be rigorous but also relevant and looking to the future.
 The IBA provides an enabling environment, conducive to scholarship and research.
 The faculty, staff, students and members of the industry work together to achieve learning goals.
 Students acquire knowledge and skills through constructive and distinctive processes that encourage them to develop understanding of business concepts and issues, think independently and to make rational choices.
 They are encouraged to take responsibility for their own learning, to become active participants and leaders, and to apply their knowledge in real-world context.